gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/Setup/6_install_teaching.rst

 ******************

 .. @sarah-schneider ich habe das Gefühl das dieser Teil vielleicht weg könnte.
 Mir scheint eine Beschreibung für den Unterricht berrechtigt nicht gleich eine ganze Webseite zum Thema teaching
+..  gereon. move sections to the guides

+Infrastructure
+^^^^^^^^^^^^^^^^

+In the scope of the `Imersive Design Studio <https://gramaziokohler.arch.ethz.ch/web/d/lehre/448.html>`_ at Gramazio Kohler Research at ETH Zürich we made good experience with the following Infrastructure for 14 students:

+**Space:**

+- A Vr-Arena: an empty Space of 10m by 10m
+- Work tables that are situated right next to the arena for seamless transition to VR testing.

+**Tech**

+- Personal laptops of medium strength for each student
+- For every team of two students

+  - One strong PC for complex models in the later stages of a project
+  - Oculus or other Vr device

+.. the link in the next section should go towards a 3d model of the clamp that we use in the studio to make the occulus a handheld device

+    - using a `clamp <>` to modify the VR glasses into handheld devices makes for more seamless switching between users in discussion

+- A bigg screen/projector

+  - relative to the size of the class for group discussion and presentations

+- personal Phones or Ipads for augmented reality usage

 Ths section is for teaching RADii in the scope of a class or workshop and is following the packages that we teach our classes in our design courses.